 There is a roll call in the following scenarios:

 - – at breakfast time each morning

 - – at the meeting point before and after each activity

 - – at the point of boarding coaches

 - – at meeting points when off campus

-- – at the accommodation at curfew time each evening to ensure all students are present.
+- – at curfew time each evening in the students accommodation to ensure all students are present.

 On departure day, a member of the Residential Team ensures that students are packed and ready to leave the accommodation on time for the transfer to the airport.
 The day before departure students meet the Individual Liaison Officer to ensure they have their boarding passes and appropriate paperwork if travelling alone, and to confirm transfer and flight details etc.